njukenanli/DataBase-Project-Auction-Website/auction/data/Readme.md

 # Data Storage #
 Export your database using XAMPP and upload.
 Synchronize and Import the database from here (using XAMPP etc.).

+# Test Data #
+Run TestData.php to insert test data into the empty database.